udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

 desc: The exam is in 8 hours.
 Focus.
 You need to study.
 Ping!
 Instagram notification.
 Okay, maybe I'll just check this one out.
 Three hours later, you're drowning in a constant stream of reels.
-Join Prabhat as he thinks through world of social media we live in today, in a very Prabhat way.
+Join Prabhat as he thinks through the world of social media we live in today, in a very Prabhat way.
 thumbnail: images/socialmedia.jpg
 authors: Prabhat Reddy
 starred: false
 abio: Prabhat is a hopelessly open-minded optimist who hopes that one day he'll have learned everything about everything.
-You can find him neck-deep in work or aimlessly goofing around, there is no in-between.
-If he’s not organising every minute of the existence of the universe into a computer-based journal, he’s probably bonding with a friendly stranger over basketball, Linkin Park, anime, F.R.I.E.N.D.S and pretty much anything under the sun.
+You can find him neck-deep in work or aimlessly goofing around; there is no in-between.
+If he’s not organising every minute of the existence of the universe into a computer-based journal, he’s probably bonding with a friendly stranger over Linux, Emacs, basketball, Linkin Park, anime or F.R.I.E.N.D.S.
 Currently pursuing his MS in Artificial Intelligence at C-MInDS, IIT Bombay, Prabhat was the ‘lit’ Secretary who breathed life into Udaan, the very magazine you’re reading right now!
 alt: Social Media
 ---
 # Table of Contents